bids-standard/bids-starter-kit/CONTRIBUTING.md

 To contribute to the codebase you'll need to submit a pull request.
 Check out our [guidelines](#making-a-change-with-a-pull-request) below.

+In general if you are contributing some code that requires some inputs, either provide that input or a link on how to access it, and an example on how to run that code.

 #### Matlab / Octave

 We are using the Miss_hit linter to help us keep out matlab "clean".
 You can